-In case of this specific Call, the target date for acknowledgement of selection is set at 30 November 2016.
+In case of this specific Call, the target date for acknowledgement of selection is set at 5 June 2017.

-Experiments and Extensions can start at the earliest on 1 December 2016, but no later than 1 January 2017.
+Experiments can start at the earliest on 15 June 2017, but no later than 1 August 2017.

-The deadline for the final report for an Experiment is expected 6 months after the start of the Experiment, and no later than the end of June 2017.
-The deadline for the final report of an Extension is expected 9 months after the start of the Extension, and no later than the end of September 2017.
+The deadline for the final report for an Experiment is expected 6 months after the start of the Experiment, and no later than the end of December 2017.
+Please note that a later start will imply a shorter (than 6 months) experiment.

-The final evaluation of the Experiments and Extensions will happen at a review meeting with the EC.
-The review meeting for Experiments is currently scheduled for end of August 2017 either in Ghent at iMinds or in Brussels at the EC.
-The review meeting for Extensions is scheduled for end of October 2017 either in Ghent at iMinds or in Brussels at the EC.
-The exact date will be fixed at the start of the Experiment or Extension.
+The final evaluation of the Experiments will happen at a review meeting with the EC.
+The review meeting for Experiments is currently scheduled for January-February 2018 either in Ghent at imec or in Brussels at the EC.
+The exact date will be fixed at the start of the Experiment.